How to Choose the Right Grout Size For Your Tile

-The amount a variation in size from tile to tile: Because we make everything by hand and everything is high fired there is a considerable amount of variation in size and thickness from tile to tile.
+The amount a variation in size from tile to tile: Because everything Fireclay is made by hand there can be a considerable amount of variation in size and thickness from tile to tile.
 With handmade tile we always recommend larger grout joints to account for these irregularities (the tile can fluctuate by ~1/8" in size and thickness, in any direction).
 When it comes to thickness, our ceramic tiles are ~5/16" thick; our brick is ~1/2" thick, and our glass tile is ~1/4" thick.

 Tile size: The size of your tile should be considered when choosing a grout size.
-In general there is more size variation in large sized handmade tiles so they need a bigger grout joint for that to become less noticeable and for a more even installation.
+In general there is more size variation in larger-sized handmade tiles so they need a bigger grout joint for that to become less noticeable and for a more even installation.

 Where the tile is being installed: Where you are installing your tile should also be considered when choosing your grout size.
 For example, floor installations should consider using larger grout lines for more traction.
-Also, grout size should be considered when there is a differences in the angle of a surface.
+Also, grout size should be considered when there is a difference in the angle of a surface.
 If your surface is not level, the grout will slope from one tile to another.
-You should also keep in mind that when tiling over a corner, your grout grout joint will opensup and when tiling into a recess, the top of the grout joint will narrow.
+You should also keep in mind that when tiling over a corner, your grout grout joint will open up and when tiling into a recess, the top of the grout joint will narrow in.

 Actual finished grout spaces will vary from 1/8" to 1/4" if 3/16" spacers are used.
-If smaller spaces like 1/8" are used it will highlight the size difference of handmade tile.
+If smaller spacers like 1/8" are used, it will accentuate the size difference of handmade tile.
 Finished grout lines will vary from 1/16" to 3/16".
-Using the smallest grout possible will increase installation time.
+Note that using the smallest grout possible will increase installation time.

-When it comes to size you should keep in mind that the tighter the grout joint, the more variation from tile to tile will show, which can cause an installation to look sloppy, this is why your tile installer may suggest a larger grout line for a straighter, more professional looking installation.
+Again, when it comes to size you should keep in mind that the tighter the grout joint, the more variation from tile to tile will show, which can cause an installation to look sloppy.
+This is why your tile installer may suggest a larger grout line for a straighter, more professional looking installation.
 It is an aesthetic decision whether to go slightly larger or tighter.
-Today's trend is for tighter grout joints in all types of tile than installations of the past 20 or 30 years ago.
+Today it's very trendy to have minimal grout space-- but that isn't always the best option when it comes to handmade tile.